fabiolnh/apigateway/README.md

            * You can work with Authentication in the Kong API Gateway (but remember, in some cases, having the base of users in the API Gateway is not good because you create a "lock-in").
 It is good to have an Identity Provider in the Company to have a central controller of the users.
         - Plugin Key Authentication: For services authentication (not users).
 Those consumers (services) that are accessing the API Gateway.
 It is only a value on the header.
 (Ex: apiKey: ...).
 This authentication is not recommended, either.
 It is better to use OAuth or OpenID Connect

    - Infrastructure Types / Deployment Models:
      * Location:
        1) Edge: External.
 Entry point for consumers.
        2) Between Contexts (to minimize the Death Star).
      * Data:
        1) DB-Less: Declarative YAML/JSON with the configuration (remember to replicate the file to all nodes).
 You have more availability here.
        2) With a Database: More consistency but less availability.
 (If the database goes down, a problem may occur.)
 However, there are mechanisms in Kong that keep some configurations cached for performance.
        * Note: Some plugins work only in the Database Model (Ex: OAuth2 Authentication).
 Therefore, it is important to verify at the beginning the Data Model you will choose.
      * Teams:
        1) A Team that is specific for the management of the whole API Gateway for all entries in squads.
 The Specialized API Gateway Team is responsible.
        2) A Squad that manages your own apps Api Gateway.
 The Squad is responsible.
 Important to have a Pipeline (Automation)

    - Observability:
      - Metrics: Install the Prometheus Plugin (Globally.
 However, you can put in another granularity).
 In Grafana there is an official dashboard for it.
 You can see: Request Rate (Requests per second, by route, by service and by status code), Latencies, Bandwidth, Caching, Upstream and Nginx.
      - Logging: Install The TCP Logging Plugin (in Service).
 This way you send the logs to FluentBit (elastic stack).
 So, in Kibana you can see all the logs, such as: Index, latency time, Headers, Port, URL, IP origin, etc. This way you can do a lot of things, like: "How many times we received the header X", etc. OBS: There is no Body Logging. (could cause a performance issue, or a security issue, like sensible information)
- -
+     - Tracing: Install the Zipkin Plugin (in Service).
+It exports the distributed tracing with ZipKin format (you can send to jaeger, as an example).
+It is recommended not to trace everything, to not burden the tool.
+The default value is 0.001 (ratio: 1%).
+In case that you find some problem, you can increase it to 10% (0.01) to analyze better.